saiv32178/saiv32178/README.md

 Hey there!
-I'm Saivamsi, I'm a passionate software developer with a strong foundation in Python, My-SQL, HTML, CSS, Django, and AngularJS.
+I'm Saivamsi, I'm a passionate about full stack web development with a strong foundation in Python, My-SQL, HTML, CSS, Django, and AngularJS.
 As a fresher with a passion for coding and crafting innovative Solutions.
 This README is my Space to showcase my journey, skills, and aspirations as a fresher.
 Let's dive into it!

 Skills & Interests::